 This multiple is similar to Earnings Yield, but here we use Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) as Nominator).
-By doing this, we can compare companies with a different capital structure and capital expenditures.
-This way it gives a much better idea of the value of a company compared to the popular P/E ratio.
-As O'Shaughnessy explaines:
+By doing this, we can compare companies with different capital structures and capital expenditures.
+This way, it gives a much better idea of the value of a company compared to the popular P/E ratio.
+As O'Shaughnessy explains:

-" Stocks that have very high debt levels often have low PE ratios, but this does not necessarily mean that they are cheap in relation to other securities.
+Stocks that have very high debt levels often have low PE ratios, but this does not necessarily mean that they are cheap in relation to other securities.
 Stocks that are highly leveraged tend to have far more volatile PE ratios than those that are not.
 A stock's PE ratio is greatly affected by debt levels and tax rates, whereas EBITDA/EV is not.
-To compare valuations on a level playing field, you need to account for how a company is financing itself and then compare how relatively cheap or expensive it is after accounting for all balance sheet items."
+To compare valuations on a level playing field, you need to account for how a company finances itself and then compare how relatively cheap or expensive it is after accounting for all balance sheet items.

-You can think of it as the taking all the revenue and subtracting the costs that solely go into running the business.
-The downside of EBITDA is that it can be abused by companies declaring as “one-off” costs things that should really be considered normal costs.
+You can think of it as taking all the revenue and subtracting the costs that solely go into running the business.
+The downside of EBITDA is that it can be abused by companies declaring it as “one-off” costs, which should be considered normal costs.
 We use the EBITDA of the last 12 months.

 As denominator it uses Enterprise Value.
 The formula is as follows:

 EBITDA/EV has been identified in many academic studies as one of the most predictive valuation factors.

 - In the 4th edition of 'What works on Wall Street', O'Shaughnessy reported that in his backtests, EBITDA/EV earned the best absolute return over the testing period (1963-2009), unseating all other ratios examined, and doing this with relatively low volatility.